adlnet/xAPI-Spec/xAPI.md

 <a name="authority"/>

 #### 4.1.9 Authority:

+###### Description

-The authority property provides information about who or what has asserted that this statement is true.
-Consequently, the asserting authority may be an [Agent](#agent) (representing the authenticating user or some system or application), or in the case of 3-legged OAuth workflows, a [Group](#group) of two Agents representing an application and user together.
+The authority property provides information about whom or what has asserted that this statement is true.

-Unless used in the aforementioned 3-legged OAuth workflow, a Group MUST NOT be used to assert authority.
+###### Details

+The asserting authority represents the authenticating user or some system or application.

-###### LRS Requirements:
+###### Requirements

 * The LRS SHOULD overwrite the authority on all stored received statements, based on the credentials used to send those statements.
 * The LRS MAY leave the submitted authority unchanged but SHOULD do so only where a strong trust relationship has been established, and with extreme caution.
 * The LRS MUST ensure that all statements stored have an authority.
+* The authority MUST be an Agent or Group.
+* If the authority is a Group, it MUST contain two Agents which represent an application and user together (3-legged OAuth workflow).
+* The LRS MUST include the user as an Agent in the authority if a user connects directly (using HTTP Basic Authentication) or is included as part of a Group.
+* The LRS MAY identify the user with any of the legal identifying properties if a user connects directly (using HTTP Basic Authentication) or is included as part of a Group.

+###### OAuth Workflow

+###### Description

+This is a workflow for use of OAuth.
+2-legged and 3-legged OAuth are both supported.

+###### Details

-If a statement is stored using a validated OAuth connection, and the LRS creates or modifies the authority property of the statement, the authority MUST contain an agent object that represents the OAuth consumer, either by itself, or as part of a group in the case of 3-legged OAuth.
-This agent MUST be identified by account, and MUST use the consumer key as the account name field.
-If the OAuth consumer is a registered application, then the token request endpoint MUST be used as the account homePage, otherwise the temporary credentials endpoint must be used as the account homePage.
+This workflow assumes a statement is stored using a validated OAuth connection and the LRS creates or modifies the authority property of the statement.

-Except as specified in the paragraph above, agent objects MUST NOT use any OAuth endpoint as an account homePage.

-The behavior of an LRS SHOULD NOT rely on Agents with an account using the temporary credentials endpoint as the homePage and with matching account names coming from the same source, as there is no way to verify that, since multiple unregistered applications could choose the same consumer key.
-Each unregistered consumer SHOULD pick a unique consumer key.

-If a user connects directly (using HTTP Basic Authentication) or is included as part of a 3-legged OAuth workflow, the LRS MUST include the user as an Agent in the authority, and MAY identify the user with any of the legal identifying properties.

-###### OAuth Authorities

 In a 3-legged OAuth workflow, authentication involves both an OAuth consumer and a user of the OAuth service provider.
-For instance, requests made by an authorized Twitter plugin on your Facebook account will include credentials that are specific not only to Twitter as a client application, or you as a user, but the unique combination of both.
+For instance, requests made by an authorized Twitter plug-in on their Facebook account will include credentials that are specific not only to Twitter as a client application, or them as a user, but the unique combination of both.

+###### Requirements

+* The authority MUST contain an Agent object that represents the OAuth consumer, either by itself, or as part of a group in the case of 3-legged OAuth.
+* The Agent representing the OAuth consumer MUST be identified by account.
+* The Agent representing the OAuth consumer MUST use the consumer key as the “account name” field.
+* If the Agent representing the OAuth consumer is a registered application, the token request endpoint MUST be used as the account homePage.
+* If the Agent representing the OAuth consumer is not a registered application, the temporary
+credentials endpoint MUST be used as the account homePage.
+* An LRS SHOULD NOT accept a temporary credentials endpoint in the event the account name is
+from the same source as the unregistered application.
+(Multiple unregistered applications could choose the same consumer key.
+As a result, there is no consistent way to verify this combination of temporary credentials and the account name.)
+* An LRS SHOULD assign each unregistered consumer a unique consumer key.

+###### Example

-To support this concept, an LRS preparing the authority of a statement received via 3-legged OAuth MUST use a pairing of an application and a user.
-Below is a concrete example which represents a pairing of an OAuth consumer and a user.
+The pairing of an OAuth consumer and a user.

 ```
 "authority": {